LUNCH & ABO MARKETPLACE

 Carbon footprints are calculated after emissions have happened – but what about when you want to plan ahead?
 Carbon budgets can be an effective tool for thinking ahead in a sustainable way.

-The workshop will be hosted by Scott Morrison, Environment and EDI Lead at The Glasshouse International Centre, and co-founder of the award-winning Scottish Classical Sustainability group.
+The workshop will be hosted by Scott Morrison, Environment and EDI Lead at The Glasshouse International Centre for Music, and co-founder of the award-winning Scottish Classical Sustainability group.

 SESSIONS END